Website accessibility

 Home

-The concordat with Mussolini was revised in 1984, when it became clear that this was the only way to retain it.
-The Vatican was forced to relinquish the status of official state church, and with it, government salaries for priests.
+To prevent the favourable concordat with Mussolini from being scrapped, in 1984 it was minimally revised.
+The Vatican was forced to relinquish the status of official state church, including government salaries for priests.
 However, a clever bishop found a way for the Church to make a profit out of this “concession”.

 Ostensibly “Vatican II” was the reason for revising the concordat with Mussolini.
-The updated concordat invokes the “Declaration on Religious Freedom” which issued by the Second Vatican Council in 1965.
-However, nothing there quarrels with Church privileges.
+The updated concordat invokes the “Declaration on Religious Freedom” issued by the Second Vatican Council in 1965.
+However, nothing there quarrels with the privileges given to the Church in the 1929 concordat.
 All it requires is that adherents of the other religions be allowed to worship freely.

 If [...] special civil recognition is given to one religious community in the constitutional order of society, it is at the same time imperative that the right of all citizens and religious communities to religious freedom should be recognised and made effective in practice.
 [1]